-Belle and Wade hadn’t been long married, and her grief might not run so deep as her mother-in-law’s, but it was no less real.
+In the greater scheme of things, Belle and Wade hadn’t been long married—only eight months—and her grief might not run so deep as her mother-in-law’s, but it was no less real.
 They’d been at the beginning of love, deliciously contemplating all possible futures, eager to establish their own household and begin building a life together just as soon as he returned from his special assignment.

 But Wade had returned in a casket, murdered.
 Their future together evaporated in the time it took a coward to fire a six-gun, their dreams replaced by a hole in Belle’s heart, unbearable sadness, and an aching sense of having lost something crucial that she couldn’t define.
 She blamed Wade’s profession bitterly.
 If only he hadn’t been a lawman!

 And now she was alone and trapped in this house.
 What to do next?
 She was terrible at making decisions.
 She tended to suffer in silence until she snapped.
 Then she’d act spontaneously on a whim and find herself stuck with unforeseen consequences.

 Though Belle was frozen in uncertainty—What to do?—Wade’s mother was not.
 Yesterday at breakfast, Mrs. LeClair had dropped the first hint of her new scheme.
 I don’t want you to worry about your position, my dear Christabel.
 We’ll see you’re taken care of.
 In fact… Wesley, as you know, is unmarried.

 Belle pretended not to understand.